JunyiChE/CIKM2024/readme.md

 ## Data:

 Due to Twitter's privacy policy, we are currently processing the dataset to ensure that sensitive information of users is not disclosed.
-Once the processing is complete, we will upload the data, including explanations obtained from LLMs.
+Once the processing is complete, we will upload the processed datasets, including explanations obtained from LLMs.

 ## Train the Framework:

-To train the framework once data is uploaded , run the following script:
+To train the framework once dataset is uploaded , run the following script:

 ```bash
 python train.py --dataset Twitter15